 The waterfall is 15 meters high and has stairs on both sides.
 It’s not one of the highest waterfalls in Europe, but its the highest waterfall in The Netherlands.

 There’s no entrance fee and the waterfall is reachable from the parking lot Vrijenberg on the N786.

 So that’s our fabulous list of waterfalls in Europe,

 From Iceland to Madeira and from Ireland to Bosnia.
 Europe is full of beautiful waterfalls.
 Can’t get enough of waterfalls?
-We’ve done the same for North America waterfalls and South American waterfalls.
+We’ve done the same for North America waterfalls, South American waterfalls and African waterfalls.